 The CIDOC CRM is an ontology in the sense used in computer science.
 It has been expressed as an object-oriented semantic model, in the hope that this formulation will be comprehensible to both documentation experts and information scientists alike, while at the same time being readily converted to machine-readable formats such as RDF Schema or OWL.
-It can be implemented in Relational or Object-Oriented schema.
-CIDOC CRM instances can also be encoded in RDF, JSON LD, XML, OWL among and others
+A CRM conformant documentation system can be implemented using RDF Schema or OWL, but also in Relational or Object-Oriented schema.
+CIDOC CRM instances can be encoded in RDF, JSON LD, XML, OWL and others.